ElementsProject/elementsproject.org/README.md

 For your convenience, these faucets allow you to quickly obtain coins on either the testnet or alpha network without the lengthy wait for the confirmation and contest safety periods.
 (FIXME: alpha-faucet currently gives you a rawtx that you need to submit manually with `sendrawtrasnsaction`.
 We're working on it.)

 # FAQ
-* _Is this an altcoin?_  No.  The key thing to understand about sidechains is value is transferred to/from the main chain.
-No coins are created elsewhere.
+* **Is this an altcoin?**   No.  The key thing to understand about sidechains is value is transferred to/from the main chain.
+No new coins are created and the total money supply remains constant.
 * ADDME

 #### Sidechain Elements Principal Investigators and Contributors